FavourEEZ/ReactApplications/README.md

-# A suite of enterprise applications built using React.
-The Movie Club is a POC for the inevitable venture (BGG).
+# London's best Movie club.
+This app is a POC for an inevitable venture (BGG) - Favour's Movie Club.

 # Getting Started with Create React App